There are so many fun things to do in Pigeon Forge, Tennessee, no matter your interests.

 The only tough part about this attraction is deciding where to begin!
 Make sure to pick up some souvenirs (or make your own) to remember your visit.

-Dollywood is named for country superstar, Dolly Parton, and stretches over a charming 150 acres in the foothills of the Smoky Mountains.
+Dollywood is named for the country superstar, Dolly Parton, and stretches over a charming 150 acres in the foothills of the Smoky Mountains.
 The park has a Disney-like ambiance but with the exciting rides and prices of a place like Six Flags.
-The customer service is noteworthy as well as the atmospheric family friendly design.
+The customer service is noteworthy as well as the atmospheric family-friendly design.

-If you’re looking for more of a water park experience, Dollywood also has a sister park called Dollywood’s Splash Country which is open from May-September.
-The park’s theme is based off of the entertainer’s own childhood swimming hole experiences.
+If you’re looking for more of a water park experience, Dollywood also has a sister park called Dollywood’s Splash Country which is open from May to September.
+The park’s theme is based on the entertainer’s own childhood swimming hole experiences.

 Go Tasting At The Mountain Valley Winery

 Mountain Valley Winery features some of the most unique wines in the country and is one of the oldest known Tennessee wineries.
 It has produced over 200 exclusive wines over the last 20 or so years and has earned a ton of awards.

 The best part?
 Free tastings are available!
 If you’re looking for a taste of Tennessee, there’s just nothing better than a wine tasting!

 Visiting the Mountain Vallery Winery is one of the best things to do in Pigeon Forge for adults looking for a romantic evening.